 A. For tips on writing a competitive grant, watch the Programming Librarian webinars below:

 - Pre-Application Webinar for Libraries Transforming Communities: Focus on Small and Rural Libraries

 Q. May I preview the grant application before completing it?

 Q. May applications be submitted in hard copy?

-A. No. Applications must be submitted online by 11:59 pm (CST) on December 2, 2020.
+A. No. Applications must be submitted online by 11:59 pm (CT) on September 16, 2021.
 Applications that are late or incomplete will not be reviewed.